mantellian/chargriller-980-controller/BOM.md

 ## Original Equipment (Not Included)

 These parts are reused from your existing CharGriller 980:
-- Temperature probe (K-type thermocouple)

 - Fan (12V, 3-wire with tachometer)
-- Door switches (2x, normally closed)
+- Door switch (1x, normally closed)
 - 12V power supply

 ---